kratisto/docs/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_an_ip_acl/guide.en-gb.md

 ## Instructions

-### Using web interface

 > [!primary]
 >
-> Using web interface is the easiest way to create an IP ACL.
+> Using the OVHcloud Control Panel is the easiest way to create an IP ACL.
 >

+### Using the OVHcloud Control Panel

 First, log into your [OVHcloud Control Panel](/links/manager) and click on `Bare Metal Cloud`{.action}.
 In the section called `STORAGE AND BACKUPS`, then on the `Cloud Disk Array`{.action} service.